 Arrange your damp knitting on your blocking surface and gently nudge and smooth the piece to your finished measurements.

 If you’re using the Knitter’s Block, the tiles will gently grip your knitting so that the sweater stays in place.
-Place the checked cloth over the knitted item to check sizing if necessary.
+Place the gingham Check Your Gauge Cloth over the knitted item to check sizing if necessary.

 To help hold rolling edges down either use a few T-pins or dampen a cloth and use its weight to hold down your knitting.